CookieUzen/web-notes/_docs/bm/unit 3.md

 # Efficiency Ratio Analysis

 In this section, we will continue to look at ratios.
 This section focuses on ratios that improve a company's efficiency.

 ### Stock Turnover Ratio

 The Stock Turnover Ratio measures frequent a company have to replenish its stocks.
 The more frequent, the company is better at converting stocks into sales.
 Use the equation below the calculate the Stock Turnover Ratio.

-$$\begin{aligned}\texttt{Stock Turnover Ratio} = \frac{\textrm{Cost of Goods Sold}}{\textrm{Average Stock}}\end{aligned}$$
+$$\texttt{Stock Turnover Ratio} = \frac{\textrm{Cost of Goods Sold}}{\textrm{Average Stock}}$$

 The higher the Stock Turnover Ratio, the better the company is at turning stock into sales.
 Note, Stock Turnover Ratio does not apply to every company, especially companies that sell services.

 Companies can improve this ratio by:
 - Lowering price
 - Increasing promotions
 - Stocking fast selling items
 - Buy stocks *just in time*
 - Use better sales forecast

 ### Debtor Days

 Debtor days measures how well a company can collect its debt.
 Use the equation below to calculate Debtor Days:

-$$\begin{aligned}\texttt{Debtor Days} = \frac{\textrm{Debtors}}{\textrm{Total Sale Revenue}} \times 365\end{aligned}$$
+$$\texttt{Debtor Days} = \frac{\textrm{Debtors}}{\textrm{Total Sale Revenue}} \times 365$$

 Companies can increase Debtor Days by improving credit control.

 ### Creditor Days

 Creditor Days measures the number of days a company settle its debts.
 Similar to Debtor Days, but for the company's debts.
 Use the equation below to calculate Creditor Days:

-$$\begin{aligned}\texttt{Debtor Days} = \frac{\textrm{Creditors}}{\textrm{Cost of Goods Sold}} \times 365\end{aligned}$$
+$$\texttt{Debtor Days} = \frac{\textrm{Creditors}}{\textrm{Cost of Goods Sold}} \times 365$$

 Companies can improve creditor days but having a good stock control system, and having good relations with suppliers.

 ### Gearing Ratio

 Gearing Ratio measures how much of a company's capital is funded by long term debt.
 A normal gearing ratio would be between $25\%$ to $50\%$.
 The higher the gearing ratio, the less control a company would have over itself.
 Also, interest and dividend will be higher with a higher gearing ratio.

 Calculate the gearing ratio with the equation below:

-$$\begin{aligned}\texttt{Gearing Ratio} = \frac{\textrm{Loan Capital}}{\textrm{Capital Employed}} \times 100\%\end{aligned}$$
+$$\texttt{Gearing Ratio} = \frac{\textrm{Loan Capital}}{\textrm{Capital Employed}} \times 100\%$$

 To improve the gearing ratio, a company can increase retained profit.
 They can also pay up long term loans or swap debt for equity.

 # Cash flow